 Neil wanted to come to the U.S. because in the 1960’s, it was the “in” place to be if one wanted to be part of the music scene.
 He tells of how he drove to CA from Winnipeg, Canada, with his friend David Briggs in an old hearse, and stayed illegally in the U.S., until he became so famous he had to get papers to stay in the country!
 He waxes poetic about the “beautiful hippie girls” he saw, and how he was overwhelmed by all the things happening in the U.S. during the 1960’s.

 Young discusses his love life, but in a gentlemanly way, not a tawdry “tell all.”
 His heart was broken by fellow Canadian Joni Mitchell.
-Apparently he has was in a live in relationship with a waitress, Susan Acevedo, who was older than him, and he was just too immature at the time to be married.
+Apparently he was married to a waitress, Susan Acevedo, who was older than him, and he was just too immature at the time to be married.
 He especially was not ready to commit to a woman who already had a young daughter, so it broke up in a year.

 He then began seeing Carrie Snodgrass, who was reluctant to settle down because she was afraid it would hurt her acting career, although that never seemed to materialize.
-She and Young did have a child together, Zeke, who was born with Cerebral Palsy.
+She and Young did have a child together, Zeke, and Carrie had a stroke in utero while carrying him.
 Neil bought Carrie and Zeke a large home in CA so he could be near Zeke Young (he calls both his boys by their first and last names), and continues to support him.
 Young was hurt by some media stories which claimed he ditched Carrie and his son, but that was untrue.

 Long Time Marriage of Pegi and Neil Young

-Later, he married Pegi, and at first it seemed their child Ben also had Cerebral Palsy, but it is not hereditary.
-They learned that the child must have had a stroke while in utero, so although Ben Young is in his 40’s now, he needs two teams of caretakers to help him get through the days.
-It sounds like a difficult life, but Neil still goes on the road, and it would be too hard for Pegi to take care of Ben and all her other responsibilities on her own.
+Later, he married Pegi, and had their first child together, but Ben had Cerebral Palsy.
+Ben Young is in his 40’s now, he needs two teams of caretakers to help him get through the days.
+It sounds like a difficult life, but Neil still goes on the road, and it would be too hard for Pegi to take care of Zeke, Ben, and daughter Amber, and all her other responsibilities on her own.
 Pegi has also endured brain surgery in the last few years.
-The couple also has a daughter, Amber, who suffers from epilepsy like Neil, but moves about freely like her Dad always did, and is a budding artist.
+The couple's daughter, Amber, also suffers from epilepsy like Neil, but moves about freely like her Dad always did, and is a budding tapestry artist.
 So it’s a good thing Neil makes a lot of money, so his children can be as comfortable as possible.

 Founders of the Bridge School for Handicapped Children